Looking Glass Falls

-Catch views of the gorgeous, cascading Looking Glass Falls, a roadside waterfall just off the Blue Ridge Parkway near Brevard, NC.
+Catch views of the gorgeous cascades of Looking Glass Falls, a roadside waterfall just off the Blue Ridge Parkway near Brevard, NC.

-The short, but exceptionally beautiful, hike to Looking Glass Falls begins at the signed trailhead on US 276 near Brevard (view maps and driving directions), catching its first views of the tumbling waterfall roadside observation deck.
+The short, but exceptionally beautiful, walk to the base of the waterfall begins at the signed trailhead on US 276 near Brevard (view maps and driving directions), catching its first views of the tumbling waterfall roadside observation deck.

-Parking is limited at this popular waterfall, so arrive early and visit on weekdays, if possible, for the best chance of avoiding crowds.
+Limited parking is available at the falls, so arrive early and visit on weekdays, if possible, for the best chance of avoiding crowds.
 Early morning fog and the rising sun make for a beautiful backdrop to the waterfall – and the unspoiled quiet of having the falls to yourself make an early morning visit especially worthwhile.

-For an up-close view of Looking Glass Falls, descend the trail’s stairs to a middle and lower viewing platform.
+For an up-close view of the waterfall, descend the trail’s stairs to a middle and lower viewing platform.
 The area just below the falls is open for exploration, too – but the rocks surrounding the waterfall can be extremely slippery.
 Swimming is allowed at the falls, but swim at your own risk and don’t climb on or around the rocks or cliff.